DB Connectors

 Query & Stored Procedure

-GLU Supports either a Query or a call to a Stored Procedure.
-The syntax of the call to the DB Connector is defined by the Database being called i.e. If Oracle Query is being called then the syntax will be based on SQL*Plus for the version of Oracle which the DB being connected to supports.
-If an Oracle stored procedure is being called then the syntax of the call will be based on Oracle PL/SQL.
-This syntax is specific to the different database types being used.
+GLU supports either a query or a call to a stored procedure.
+The syntax of the call to the DB (Database) Connector is determined by the database being accessed.
+For example, if an Oracle query is being executed, the syntax will be based on SQL*Plus for the version of Oracle that the connected database supports.
+Similarly, if an Oracle stored procedure is being called, the syntax will be based on Oracle PL/SQL.
+It’s important to note that this syntax varies depending on the specific database type being used.

 Query

-In the query, the box defines the query which you would like to execute against the Database.
-Use the variable names available in the GLU.Engine directly in the query.
-In this example above the field id has been passed as a Request Parameter in the API.
+In the query, you define the SQL statement you want to execute against the database.
+You can use the variable names available in the GLU.Engine directly within the query.
+For example, in the query above, the field “id” has been passed as a request parameter in the API.

-Logs Extract – As can be seen below the extract of the logs from a DB Connector shows how the results of multiple rows are presented in JSON.
+Below is an extract of the logs from a DB Connector showing how the results of multiple rows are presented in JSON:

 h2tm 2022-03-05 | 07:44:54.867 | qtp1572820532-68 | DEBUG | g.g.w.i.h.HttpMappingUtils | [TRX_ID : 6cfe81e7-a7ad-4678-936e-ab51d80e691d] RESPONSE PAYLOAD Orchestration : [mysql Select][{"lastName":"Cluck Norris"},{"lastName":"Dixie Chick"},{"lastName":"Egghead"},{"lastName":"Foghorn Leghorn"}]